salos1982/generateTemplatedCode/README.md

 ```
 {
   "type": "npmInstall",
-  "package": "eslint",
+  "packages": "eslint",
   "dev": "false"
-  "version": "1.0.0"
 },
 ```
-- `package` - Name of package to install
+- `packages` - Name of packages to install with version if needed
-- `version` - Optional version of package to install
 - `dev` - Optional.
 True to install dev dependency

 ## How To use